DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## Download and verify Electrum

 #### *This part is outdated.
-The newest version of Electrum is incompatible for offline signing with the version in Tails and because of a critical bug you can't connect to any servers unless you are running a newer version of Electrum.
-You can still use this setup if you are running your own server.
-Otherwise wait for a updare of Tails or this guide*
+The newer versions of Electrum are incompatible for offline signing with the Electrum version in Tails.
+Because of a critical bug in older versions, you can't connect to any servers unless you are running a newer version of Electrum.
+You can still use this setup if you are running your own personal Electrum server.
+Otherwise wait for a update of Tails or this guide*

 On your main computer (or regular OS) go to https://electrum.org/#download